-Attorney Gil I. Cornblum, 39, whose body was found below a bridge in Toronto at 7:16 a.m. on Monday, sent his former law school classmate Stanko J. Grmovsek, 40, material, non-public information on some 40 mergers and acquisitions that he learned about while on the job at both law firms.
+Attorney Gil I. Cornblum, who killed himself Monday in Canada, had leaked insider information while an associate at Sullivan & Cromwell and later as a partner at Dorsey & Whitney, according to a complaint filed by the Securities and Exchange Commission late Tuesday.
+Cornblum sent former law school classmate Stanko J. Grmovsek non-public information on some 40 mergers and acquisitions that he learned about while on the job at both law firms.
 All told, the two men made $10 million on the scheme, according to the SEC.

 Dead in Reported Suicide, Attorney Faced SEC Complaint Over Leak of Law Firm Data